Are you tempted to tap the brakes on your job hunt during the holidays?

 3. More holiday events = more networking opportunities

-Although the week between Christmas and New Year’s is slow, Bodmer advises candidates to keep a close eye on postings and LinkedIn emails throughout the season, even when they’re busier than usual.
+Although the week between Christmas and New Year’s is slow, Bodmer advises candidates to keep a close eye on postings and LinkedIn emails throughout the season.

 “One year I had a client call the day after Christmas with an executive position that required urgent recruiting attention.”